Small Animal Surgery Service

 - Internal medicine service available for consultation

-- Renowned oncology service which can provide chemotherapeutic and radiation therapy support for surgical oncology patients
+- Oncology service which can provide chemotherapeutic and radiation therapy support for surgical oncology patients